1st Saturday: A New Plan

 1st Saturday: A Sustainable Economic Force

-Many of the original 1st Saturday artists remain active in Kingston’s art scene, and today newer artists who live or work into Kingston are joining forces with them and injecting their own artistic visions on Kingston.
-MAD hopes to capitalize on its exciting art history – and the combined power of its old and new creative energies – to establish the arts as a sustainable force in Kingston’s economy.
+Many of the original 1st Saturday artists remain active in Kingston’s art scene, and today newer artists who live or work in Kingston have joined forces with them to inject their own artistic visions into Kingston.
+By capitalizing on Kingston’s exciting art history – and the combined power base of old and new creative energies – MAD has helped to establish the arts as a sustainable force in Kingston’s economy.